mojtabaimani/ovh-spark-submit/README.md

 of your Openstack project.
 Then a cluster in OVH public cloud will be created and after finishing the computation, it will be automatically deleted.

-## Run your job in a private netowrk in vRack
+## Run your job in a private network in vRack
 You can create your cluster in a private network in vRack.
 So it is more secure than a public network.
-For using this feature add the option `--deployer vracfloatingip` to your command line.
+For using this feature add the option `--deployer vrackfloatingip` to your command line.
 For example:
 ```
 ./ovh-spark-submit \
   --class org.apache.spark.examples.SparkPi \